ducky64/wire-rack-mounter/README.md

 - **WireRackMounterPerpendicularPole** has a hole to mount a smaller pole perpendicularly to the main shelving unit pole.
 This can be used to, for example, mount lights or other devices offset from the main pole.
   - This is designed to work with a system of 10mm poles.
 These are commonly part of systems with M8 threads and include mating goosenecks.
   - This object has two bodies, the main mount and a pad.
 The pad clamps the smaller pole, with clamping tension from screws.

+## Adapters
+**HexNutAdapter** is a parameterized nut adapter that adapts a metal M2 nut into a 3d printed M3 nut.
+This allows use of M2 nuts and screws in the pole mounter sized for M3.

+Dimensions are critical, and as-is, this barely prints on a 0.4mm nozzle and is a snug fit into the pole mounter.
+If a brim is needed, I've found a brim separation gap helps make removing the brim cleanly easier.
+I've had good luck with 0.4mm gap.